cloudquery/cloudquery/website/pages/docs/advanced-topics/environment-variable-substitution.md

 Local path `./path/to/secret/file` will be read and replaced with the contents of the file before processing.

-## JSON Files
+## JSON Files in older versions

-If the file or environment variable being substituted in contains JSON, it should be imported inside single quotes:
+If the file or environment variable being substituted in contains JSON, it should be imported as-is.
+If you're using cloudquery cli version 3.5.0 or prior, it should be imported inside single quotes and content should be escaped and newlines removed.

 ```yaml copy
 kind: "destination"